a45221915-sudo/RealTimeFpsPub/README.md

 ### Option 1: You can install [Shizuku](https://play.google.com/store/apps/details?id=moe.shizuku.privileged.api)*

 and activate it following the guide it provided.
-Then go back to _Real-time FPS_ app to grant it permission by applying a resolution.
+Then go back to _Real-time FPS_ app to grant the permission using Shizuku.

 *If the Play Store version doesn't work on your device, you may use this [Shizuku fork](https://github.com/thedjchi/Shizuku/releases) instead.